Your nearest emergency room

-The Mountain View Hospital Emergency Department is open 24 hours a day, 7 days a week to serve our community's health care needs.
-We always have fully qualified technicians, nurses and board-certified physicians on staff to help you — and our wait times are on average much shorter than anyone around.
-Our wait times are usually 30 minutes or less.
+The Mountain View Hospital ER is open 24 hours a day, seven days a week to serve our community's health care needs.
+We always have fully qualified technicians, nurses and board-certified physicians on call to give you the highest level of emergency care.

-When you arrive at the Emergency Department, a triage nurse will evaluate you.
+When you arrive at the ER, a triage nurse will evaluate you.
 The purpose of triage is to sort and prioritize patients according to complaint and symptoms presented.
-You will receive medical attention according to the seriousness of your symptoms, illness, or injury as determined by the triage nurse.
+You will receive medical attention according to the seriousness of your symptoms, illness or injury as determined by the triage nurse.

 The nurse will ask you a few questions to determine the reason for your visit:

 - What is the name of your doctor?

 - What is your birth date and/or social security number so that the nurse can pre-register your information into the computer?

 Next, the nurse will take your vital signs (blood pressure, pulse, respiration, temperature) and ask you to sign a consent form allowing the ER to treat you.
 After you are assigned to a room in the ER, a nurse and a physician will evaluate you.
 Registration is completed at the bedside to expedite care.

 Diagnosing heart attacks faster

 Mountain View Hospital knows that diagnosing heart attacks faster saves lives.
 That's why our emergency room physicians and cardiologists have partnered with local Utah County medical response teams to streamline heart attack diagnosis and treatment processes.

 Heart attack victims in transit to Mountain View are diagnosed in the ambulance by pre-hospital 12-lead EKG technology.